 Running a Container-Based Development Environment

-Dynamics 365 Business Central is available as a container-based image, ready for running on a Windows system with Docker installed.
-The container-based approach is used when you need access to both the AL development environment and the C/SIDE development environment.
+Dynamics 365 Business Central is available as artifacts for running on Docker on a Windows system with Docker installed.

 Install and configure Docker